pallgeuer/novic/README.md

 ![NOVIC architecture](images/novic.png)

-NOVIC is an innovative uNconstrained Open Vocabulary Image Classifier that uses an autoregressive transformer to generatively output classification labels as language.
-Leveraging the extensive knowledge of CLIP models, NOVIC harnesses the embedding space to enable zero-shot transfer from pure text to images.
+**NOVIC** is an innovative u**N**constrained **O**pen **V**ocabulary **I**mage **C**lassifier that uses an autoregressive transformer to generatively output classification labels as language.
+Leveraging the extensive knowledge of CLIP models, NOVIC harnesses the embedding space to enable **zero-shot transfer from pure text to images**.
 Traditional CLIP models, despite their ability for open vocabulary classification, require an exhaustive prompt of potential class labels, restricting their application to images of known content or context.
-To address this, NOVIC uses an "object decoder" model that is trained on a large-scale 92M-target dataset of templated object noun sets and LLM-generated captions to always output the object noun in question.
+To address this, NOVIC uses an **object decoder** model that is trained on a large-scale 92M-target dataset of templated object noun sets and LLM-generated captions to always output the object noun in question.
 This effectively inverts the CLIP text encoder and allows textual object labels to be generated directly from image-derived embedding vectors, without requiring any a priori knowledge of the potential content of an image.
-NOVIC has been tested on a mix of manually and web-curated datasets, as well as standard image classification benchmarks, and achieves fine-grained prompt-free prediction scores of up to 87.5%, a strong result considering the model must work for any conceivable image and without any contextual clues.
+NOVIC has been tested on a mix of manually and web-curated datasets, as well as standard image classification benchmarks, and achieves **fine-grained prompt-free prediction scores of up to 87.5%**, a strong result considering the model must work for **any conceivable image and without any contextual clues**.

 ![Object decoder architecture](images/object_decoder.png)

-At the heart of the NOVIC architecture is the *object decoder*, which effectively inverts the CLIP text encoder, and learns to map CLIP embeddings to object noun classification labels in the form of tokenized text.
-During training, a synthetic text-only dataset is used to train the object decoder to map the CLIP text embeddings corresponding to templated/generated captions to the underlying target object nouns.
+At the heart of the NOVIC architecture is the **object decoder**, which effectively inverts the CLIP text encoder, and learns to map CLIP embeddings to object noun classification labels in the form of tokenized text.
+During training, a **synthetic text-only dataset** is used to train the object decoder to map the CLIP text embeddings corresponding to templated/generated captions to the underlying target object nouns.
 During inference, zero-shot transfer is used to map CLIP image embeddings (as opposed to text embeddings) to predicted object nouns.
 The ability of the object decoder to generalize from text embeddings to image embeddings is non-trivial, as there is a huge modality gap between the two types of embeddings (for all CLIP models), with the embeddings in fact occupying two completely disjoint areas of the embedding space, with much gap in-between.

 ## Installation

-An environment to inference, evaluate and train NOVIC models can be installed either via [Docker](#docker-environment) or [conda](#conda-environment).
+An environment to inference, evaluate and train NOVIC models can be installed either via [Docker](#option-1-docker-environment) or [conda](#option-2-conda-environment).

-### Docker Environment
+### Option 1: Docker Environment

 The safest and most sandboxed way of running the NOVIC code is using a Docker environment.
-Note that an [NVIDIA driver](https://github.com/pallgeuer/model_testbed#nvidia-driver) and the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) are required in order to make use of GPU acceleration in Docker containers.
+Note that an [NVIDIA driver](https://github.com/pallgeuer/model_testbed#nvidia-driver) and the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) are required in order to make use of GPU acceleration in Docker containers, in combination with `--gpus all` being added to the `docker run` command.
+If no GPU acceleration is desired, ensure `--gpus all` is not used when running a Docker container.

-#### Option 1: Pull a Docker Image from Docker Hub
+#### Variant A: Pull a Docker Image from Docker Hub

 You can conveniently pull a pre-built NOVIC Docker image from the `pallgeuer/novic` [Docker Hub page](https://hub.docker.com/r/pallgeuer/novic):
 ```bash